robertharrow/flatiron-phase-2-project/README.md

 * city (while not alterable by renovations, we kept city data in the dataset to loop over different regions when doing our analysis)

 ## Linear Regression

+### Data preperation

+* All numeric variables were standardized by subtracting the feature mean and dividing by the standard deviation.
+* All numeric variables were normalized by taking their log
+* All categorical variables were converted using one hot encoding

 ### Model Performance